racaro/inventary_sales_manager/README.md

    pyinstaller --onefile --windowed main.py
    ```
 3. Find the executable in the 'dist' folder
-4. Double-click the executable to run the application
+4. Double-click the executable to run the wine sales manager

-### Method 4: Running with Docker
+### Method 4: Running with Docker (Recommended for Business Use)

-Docker provides a containerized environment that ensures the application runs consistently across different systems.
+Docker provides a professional containerized environment for consistent wine sales management across different systems.

 #### Prerequisites
 - Docker Desktop installed on your system